1. Bad situations in life are only temporary.

 “If you are going through hell, keep going.” ~ Winston Churchill

 Life is messy—bad things happen to good people.
 We all face hardships, but what makes us human is the ability to bounce back.
-We can become more resilient than we did before.
+We can become more resilient than we were before.
 Some things happen that we have no control over.

 You can find strength in situations that you never thought possible if you just keep moving forward.